 Single-family homes and duplexes already receive a combined zoning and building code review.

-Applicants for a simultaneous review will use the Log In queue at the permit counter to submit both building and zoning applications.
-(Zoning applications for a simultaneous review cannot be submitted via email - they must be logged in, in person, at the Log In counter.)
+Applicants for a simultaneous review will use the Log In service at the permit counter to submit both building and zoning applications.

-You will need to bring a complete building submittal, a complete zoning submittal, and a request form to log in.
+You will need to include a complete building submittal, a complete zoning submittal, and a request form to log in.

-Applicants who are not requesting a simultaneous review will continue to apply for and must receive a zoning permit before logging in for building permits.
+Applicants who are not requesting a simultaneous review will continue to need a valid zoning permit before logging in for building permits.